Evolution of the Bob Cut and 32 Inspirational Bob Haircuts

 2. 1960s: The Mod Cut

-After taking a dip during the Golden Years of Hollywood (1930s~1950s),the bob haircut once again regained the throne as one of the most requested looks in the biz during the go-go years of the Swinging Sixties.
+After taking a dip during the Golden Years of Hollywood (1930s~1950s), the bob haircut once again regained the throne as one of the most requested looks in the biz during the go-go years of the Swinging Sixties.
 Famous hairdressers were styling their actress-muses in voluminous, graphic stacked bobs which had to pop on black-and-white TV as well as technicolor catalogs, runways and magazines alike.
 A volumizing spray, like TRESemmé Volume Thickening Spray, helps your stands gain more body and lift.

 3. 1980s: The Shaggy Bob Cut

 Music, which had always played a big role in the female sexual revolution, again proved to be a big impetus for hairstyles in the 1980s.
 Punk rock front-women and powerful musical icons sported a unisex version of the haircut bob—a shaggy mop that somewhat toyed with gender fluidity which, once again, flipped what was considered “feminine” on its head.
 This rough-around-the-edges haircut is surprisingly versatile and easy to maintain, leading to a mainstream following.

 4. 1990s: The Blunt Bob

 What do the success-fueled yuppies of Wall Street and anti-establishment ’90s indie kids have in common?
 Nearly nothing, save for their affinity for the blunt bob cut, which again strove to redefine how women were viewed, this time in the workplace.
 “Take me seriously,” the look screamed, which, apart from a few wispy remnants from the crazy 1980s, was all about a short, blocky vibe to match the year’s power shoulders and collective angst.
 An antithesis to what was considered traditionally feminine (read: soft), it was all about grungy blunt bangs, one-length cuts and all vampy everything.

 5. 2000s: The Stacked Bob

 The Noughties saw us taking stock of what worked for the past two decades and mashing them up into a happy, sitcom-friendly medium—in this case, the subtly layered inverted bob.
 This fun compromise features a chin-length cut with choppy layers that stacked the hair inwards, resulting in a flattering silhouette that gives the look a fresh, wearable sex appeal.

 6. 2010s: The Celebrity Bob